By Jerry Tardif

 So I went about quantifying the energy used so we could have some insight into the health benefits.

-This is not something that I've seen written about before, but by using some proxies, I think we can get a fair estimate.
+This analysis is not something that I've seen written about before, but by using some proxies, I think we can get a fair estimate.

 |